-Pembroke Castle is a medieval, Grade I listed building which was the original seat of the Earldom of Pembroke.
+Pembroke Castle is a medieval, Grade I listed building which was the original seat of the Earldom of Pembroke, Wales.
 Sitting on the banks of the Pembroke River, it is the largest privately-owned castles in Wales.
 Dating from the later part of the 11th century, Pembroke Castle has many keeps, building and areas to be explored including an exhibition room telling the history of the castle.

 Our visit to Pembroke Castle fell on a Thursday, during our mid-week stay at Bluestone.
 Despite staying at Bluestone several times before, Pembroke Castle had eluded us.
 Well, it was time to change that fact and we arranged to visit it during our time in West Wales with friends.